LessThanThreeLabs/agles/ci/documentation/source/index.rst

 4. Koality accepts my change, but doesn't show the correct stages and immediately rejects the change

      Check your koality.yml file to make sure it is valid.
+The easiest first step for this is to verify that you are using valid YAML with a tool such as http://yamllint.com.
+Oftentimes this is caused by indenting your YAML file with tabs, which violates the YAML spec.